Farmington Canal Heritage Trail – GPS and Trip Planning now available!

 While this trail system generally runs east-west, there are a number of connections that will also take you north or south.
 The west end of this system is Van Cortlandt Park, which is home to many sports fields, a pool, a golf course, and the historic Van Cortlandt House Museum.
 It is in Van Cortlandt Park that this system connects to Westchester’s South County Trailway, which will take you more than 50 miles north up to Brewster in Putnam County.
 Trailside parking is available at the Van Cortlandt Golf Course and you can also easily get to the park by subway.
 Leaving Van Cortlandt Park, the bike path system goes along Mosholu Parkway where it connects with the New York Botanical Gardens.
 There is bike parking at the garden entrance here.

-Moving east, the Mosholu/Pelham system merges into the Bronx River Greenway, a longer north-south route that generally follows the length of the Bronx River between Kensico Dam in Valhalla to Soundview where the Bronx River empties into the East River.
+Moving east, the Mosholu/Pelham system merges into the Bronx River Greenway, a longer north-south route of Bronx bike paths that generally follows the length of the Bronx River between Kensico Dam in Valhalla to Soundview where the Bronx River empties into the East River.
 It is here that you can access the Bronx Zoo or a number of Metro-North train stations.
 There is also on-street parking on most of the side streets here.

 Bronx River Pathway